 I do however believe this season offers us the best opportunity to break this cycle and finally launch out toward true and lasting development.
 There is a key role for government to play through the policies they initiate and their thorough implementation.
 They must also work hard to enlighten citizens on their role, and mobilize them to action.

-Whilst we will seek to communicate this flaw to government, it must be that said we can enlighten ourselves and mobilize ourselves to action.
+Whilst we will seek to communicate this flaw to government and closely monitor their activities, it must be that said we can enlighten ourselves and mobilize ourselves to action.
 That is the focus of this article and it is timely because the economic downturn does provide us with very little option.